-Iíve been on lots of coach holidays.
-I know this is nightmarish stuff for some people (being trapped in a big bread box with 40+ people) but I like to observe/get to know people.
+Iíve been on lots of coach holidays but I know this is nightmarish stuff for some people - being trapped in a big bread box with 50 people.
+I like to observe/get to know people though.
 I go alone and it doesnít take long to work out who is also travelling alone.
 City trips attract the younger travellers but others mostly attract the older generation.
 I observe people who are also alone, especially when theyíre in cafes and found they can be put into two categories:-

 Insiders seem to go inside their mind, hardly looking up, lost of thought, barely aware of their surroundings and their eyes are focused on some mental mid-distance.